guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 You can also leave your pension pot untouched for a while.
 Your pension provider might offer other options in the future.

 ^Not all pension schemes offer all options.
-You don't have to stay with the scheme you paid into.
+You don’t have to stay with the scheme you paid into.
 You can shop around to find the offer that best suits you.^

 ##Leave your pension pot untouched

-You don't have to start taking money from your pension pot when you reach your 'selected retirement age' (the pension age you agreed with your provider).
-You can leave the money invested, eg while you're working.
+You don’t have to start taking money from your pension pot when you reach your ‘selected retirement age’ (the pension age you agreed with your provider).
+You can leave the money invested, eg while you’re working.
 Your provider may charge you administration fees for managing the fund.

-As long as your money stays in your pension pot you don't pay tax on it.
+As long as your money stays in your pension pot you don’t pay tax on it.
 You can still pay into it up to your [annual allowance](https://www.gov.uk/tax-on-your-private-pension/annual-allowance).

 Your pension pot could grow further and give you a larger amount of money to last for a shorter amount of time.
 Whatever money you leave in your pension pot you can [pass on](/when-you-die) tax free if you die before the age of 75.